We are committed to operating and producing metals with the least possible environmental footprint

 The corporate goal is set annually by the Board of Directors of the company.
 Ever since the implementation of the ECO Score, the board has been raising our corporate objective to encourage us to improve our environmental performance year after year.

-To incentivise continuous improvement within the Company, we set a higher corporate target at 5.25 for 2023, and we will work towards achieving the highest possible score.
+To incentivise continuous improvement within the Company, we set a higher corporate target at 5.50 for 2024, and we will work towards achieving the highest possible score.
 Additionally, we established more stringent targets for potable water consumption and domestic waste generation.
-The target for potable water consumption was reduced to 193 litres/person/day (previous target of 250 litres/person/day) and the target for domestic waste generation was also lowered to 1 kilogram/person/day (previous target of 1.5 kilograms/person/day) for 2023.
+The target for potable water consumption was reduced to 174 litres/person/day (previous target of 193 litres/person/day) and the target for domestic waste generation was also lowered to 0.9 kilograms/person/day (previous target of 1 kilogram/person/day) in 2023.
 More importantly, we improved our Environmental Culture inspection checklist criteria and assessment methods by drawing on lessons learned from the previous years.
 With the implementation of the EMS, we will endeavor to find and address any previously unidentified environmental issues and incorporate them as specific assessment criteria for each mine.

 The ECO Score won the 2019 Mines and Money award for Innovation in Sustainability, the 2020 Sustainable Development Award from the Peruvian National Oil and Energy Mining Society and the Sustainability Leadership Award 2023 by Business Intelligence Group.
 We have also shared the tool in forums, such as the Congress of International Association for Environmental Impact Assessment in 2021, the Technology, Innovation and Sustainability forum in Perumin in 2022 and at the Mine Water Solutions conference in 2022.

-The 2022 Eco Score results are independently assured by EY Peru following the International Standard on Related Services (ISRS) 4400.
-Details of our 2022 ECO Score performance can be found in here .
+The 2023 results have been independently assured by EY Peru following the International Standard on Assurance Engagements (ISAE) 3000 (our official certificate of the 2023 verification can be found here).
+Details of our 2023 ECO Score performance can be found in here .
 A detailed explanation of the tool can be found in here.